 You will need a little prep at the beginning.
 Precook the beef or ground turkey with diced onions if you want to add those.
 Quickly boil or blanch peppers and remove from hot water to cool a bit.
 This will help make sure the peppers are tender, but they will continue to do so once the rice mixture is added.

 Cheese is optional but we like it so much I add some in the bottom and on top of the meat and rice too.
 If you wanted a vegetarian option you could use a meatless alternative without animal products and use our temp and timing other than that.
+We have instructions here on how long to bake stuffed peppers at 400 F too.

 Want to see a few of my favorite things that I am totally obsessed with??
 Take a peek and see how many you might already have…twinsies!